z3bg/iris/README.md

 - Uncensored and sockpuppet-resistant reviews and recommendations for products, restaurants etc.
 - Public messaging, automatically show or hide authors
 - Social network based routing protocols
+- Decentralized alternative to DNS - let your WoT decide which IP a name maps to

 Building
 --------